beefyfinance/cowcentrated-subgraph/sentio/ai.md

     - use `JSONExtract(col, 'Array(String)')` to extract data from columns of BigInt[]
     - enums column names are postfixed with `__`.
 Exeample: `type: ClassicPositionInteractionType!` -> `column name: type__`
     - convert timestamps with `fromUnixTimestamp(toInt64(col))`
-    - there is rarely a
+    - there is rarely a case when we need to use the `hex` function
+    - prefer CTEs over subqueries
   </availableTools>

   <resources>